Royal Assent by Commission Act 1541: Other provisions

-The 1541 Act was more than an act of attainder, however.
+The act was more than an act of attainder, however.
 It also made it high treason for any person who married the King (or his successors) to conceal from the monarch their previous sexual history.
 It became treason for any third party to conceal such knowledge for longer than 20 days after the marriage, or to incite another to have "carnal knowledge" of the queen consort, or of the wife of the monarch's son, or for the queen or princess to incite somebody to do so.
-These provisions were repealed by the Treason Act 1547.
+These provisions were repealed by the section 2 of the Treason Act 1547 (1 Edw.
+6. c.
+12).

+Subsequent developments

+The whole act was repealed by section 2(2) of the Royal Assent Act 1967 (c.
+23), which however preserved the Commissioners' role.